MaayanLab/Workshop.io/pages/Instruction.md

 - `Make This Collection Visible`: Whether other users can see the data.
 - `Parent Collection`: Upper Directory
 - `Internal Collection`: Lower Directory
-- `Files`: Select files on LymeCommons to add to the collection
+- `Files`: Select files on LymeMIND to add to the collection

 ![img](./assets/images/lyme/collection_2.png)<br><br>